Indian Head cent: Later years (1865–1909)

+Reverse of a 1909-S Indian Head cent.
+The mint mark is located below the wreath.

 The economic Panic of 1893 again caused a decrease in the number of cents produced, as coins accumulated in private hands were spent, creating a surplus.
 Aside from that, the final years of the series before its termination in 1909 were marked by large mintages, with 1907 topping the hundred million mark.
 A healthy economy in most years fueled demand, as did the increasing popularity of coin-operated machines, some of which could be found at penny arcades.
 By the early 20th century, the cent was accepted across the nation, but by law production of the cent was limited to the Philadelphia Mint.
 Treasury officials sought removal of this restriction, and for an increase in the annual appropriation to purchase base metals for production of the cent and nickel—the amount expended had remained the same since 1873, although demand for cents had greatly increased.
 By the Act of April 24, 1906, the Mint received permission to strike base metal coins at any mint, and the appropriation was quadrupled to $200,000.
 Small quantities of cents were struck at the San Francisco Mint in 1908 and 1909; the 1909-S cent, with a mintage of 309,000 pieces, is the lowest mintage of the series and commands a premium as a key date.